ArdanaLabs/dUSD/docs/reasoning/cips.md

 I think we should do this.

 #### Allow
-This has the most script complexity but retains the most of the rest of the transaction size reduction.
+This has the most script complexity but probably retains most of the transaction size reduction.
 I don't think this makes sense to do this.

 ### Disallow